 One area that is unlikely to witness a major influx of investment is the Middle East, SS&C’s Anwar said, noting countries in the region are not usually major magnets for private equity funds.
 For example, in the Arab Gulf countries that make up the Gulf Cooperation Council, the dominant role of oil production (a largescale, machine-intensive industry) has left their SMEs sector too small and informal to be an attractive proposition for outside investors.

 On the other hand, there are some regional champions in logistics, retail, food processing, and packaging which have received interest from private equity firms.
 Anwar believes impact investing in this region may be an alternative track.
 “We are also seeing some governments provide attractive incentives to attract impact investing tools, expertise and capital,” he said.

 And while the enormous pools of capital held by endowments, family offices, and sovereign wealth funds, etc. mean there are many limited partners to be found in the region, the health of most economies in the region remains closely tied to the oil market.
 A drop in the price means reduced revenues and governments dipping into their reserves to maintain high levels of domestic spending – reducing the amount available for investment.

 The response of countries like Saudi Arabia to the Arab Spring underlined how much GCC economies rely on social welfare largesse to keep their citizenry happy.
-It remains to be seen what effect the ongoing war in Yemen and a potential military conflict between Iran and the U.S. – which could suck in Gulf Arab nations – would have on the availability of surplus capital from these countries for investing, Anwar said.
+It remains to be seen what effect the ongoing war in Yemen and potential military conflict – which could suck in Gulf Arab nations – would have on the availability of surplus capital from these countries for investing, Anwar said.